 Safeguarding Medicare Coverage for People with Parkinson’s Disease:

 - Federal law caps the total amount of outpatient therapy services (physical, occupational, and speech-language therapy) a Medicare beneficiary can receive each calendar year.
 For people with Parkinson’s, annual therapy service costs often exceed the annual limit.
 While there is an exceptions process for Medicare reimbursement of medically necessary therapy services, it must be reauthorized every year by Congress.

-- PAN, along with other members of the Therapy Cap Coalition, successfully advocated for a three-month extension of the Medicare therapy caps exceptions process through the end of March 2014.
+- PAN, along with other members of the Therapy Cap Coalition, successfully advocated for a year-long extension of the Medicare therapy caps exceptions process through the end of March 2015.

 - PAN continues to advocate for a permanent fix of the therapy caps and supports the Medicare Access to Rehabilitation Services Act of 2013 (H.R.
 713/S. 367), which would permanently remove the burdensome caps.

 - In December 2013, the Centers for Medicare and Medicaid Services (CMS) took an important step to remove the improvement standard by releasing updates to the policy manual, which clarifies that Medicare beneficiaries can no longer be denied coverage for skilled therapy services solely for lack of improvement.
 The update was the result of a class action suit joined by PAN and filed in 2011.
 The policy manual is used by Medicare contractors in determining coverage of services.
 The effective date of these changes was January 7, 2014.

 - In June, PAN released a new factsheet about the Medicare therapy caps and the Improvement Standard to help provide information on these important topics.